near/docs/docs/3.tutorials/nfts/9-series.md

 Lazy minting allows users to mint *on demand*.
 Rather than minting all the NFTs and spending $NEAR on storage, you can instead mint the tokens **when they are purchased**.
 This helps to avoid burning unnecessary Gas and saves on storage for when not all the NFTs are purchased.
 Let's look at a common scenario to help solidify your understanding:

 Benji has created an amazing digital painting of the famous Go Team gif.
 He wants to sell 1000 copies of it for 1 $NEAR each.
 Using the traditional approach, he would have to mint each copy individually and pay for the storage himself.
 He would then need to either find or deploy a marketplace contract and pay for the storage to put 1000 copies up for sale.
-He would need to do burn Gas putting each token ID up for sale 1 by 1.
+He would need to burn Gas putting each token ID up for sale 1 by 1.

 After that, people would purchase the NFTs, and there would be no guarantee that all or even any would be sold.
 There's a real possibility that nobody buys a single piece of his artwork, and Benji spent all that time, effort and money on nothing. 😢